The three types of workplace absences and how to manage them

 3. Unauthorised absence

 'Life happens’ and there often very good reasons for unplanned and unauthorised absences.
 However, absences may also be a warning sign that something is not right with one or more employees in terms of their health, their engagement and even a company’s own culture.
-Careful and accurate absence management is a must.
+For this reason, careful and accurate absence management is important in all businesses.

 1. Authorised absence